seanhwang10/ASIC-Design-works-in-HDL/README.md

 # ASIC-Design-works-in-HDL
-This repository includes some of my sample coursework in ASIC design laboratories.
+This repository includes some of my SAMPLE coursework in ASIC design laboratories.

 ************